bipulc/CloudOrchestration/README.md

 ####High Level Flowchart

 The diagram below shows high level flow of the program.
-Validation of arguments and parsing of input parameter is carried out in main script opc-dbcs.py.
+Validation of arguments and parsing of input parameters are carried out in  script opc-dbcs.py.
 Library file opchelper.py implements module for invocation of the web services with appropriate verb.
-If the request is accepted by Oracle Public Cloud ( http return code 202), then it reurns job id to the calling script, which then monitors the job until completion.
+A job id is returned to the calling script, if the request is accepted by Oracle Public Cloud ( http return code 202). opc-dbcs.py script then monitors the job until completion.
+It writes log of the execution on the screen and in the specified log file.

 ![Image of Flowchart](https://github.com/bipulc/CloudOrchestration/blob/master/OPC-DBCS-WsOpsInterface.001.jpeg)